— 8 min read

 Modifications to the project scope after work has commenced can lead to rework.
 These changes might be due to client requests, regulatory requirements or unforeseen site conditions.

-Ineffective communication among project stakeholders, such as designers, contractors and clients, can lead to misunderstandings and errors that require rework.
+Ineffective communication among project stakeholders, such as designers, contractors, and clients, can lead to misunderstandings and errors that require rework.
 Language barriers can often be a source of miscommunication among crews.
-Site leads should confirm that everyone on the jobsite is clear on any directives or instruction about their scope of work before getting started.
+Site leads should confirm that everyone on the jobsite is clear on any directives or instructions about their scope of work before getting started.

 We ended up asking our site teams to provide a translator if they had non-English speaking workers.
 So, if I was carrying out a toolbox talk or a presentation on site, I would always ask, 'Does anybody not understand me?
 If so, what language do you speak?'